Home Page

 • Romanian — Poftim

-"Alstublieft," a Dutch word, is a great linguistic device — especially useful during polite physical transactions.
+"Alstublieft" is a good Dutch word especially useful during polite unfamiliar transactions.